dkrasne/visualizing_intertextuality/src/about.md

 The critical core tables are `word instance`, `word-level intertext`, `word-level intertext (grouping)`, `author`, `work`, `work segment`, `meter`, and `meter position length`.
 Each `word instance` object represents a single word in a single line of a single poem; each `word-level intertext` object comprises a source word and a target word.
 Since intertexts are often made up of several words, a `word-level intertext (grouping)` object clusters these intertext pairings together, taking advantage of nodegoat&rsquo;s [&ldquo;multiple&rdquo; option](https://nodegoat.net/documentation.s/52/object-type).
 Words are not assigned directly to works, but to work segments.
 While that choice is due to ensuring that the database is in first normal form, the way the work segment is determined is due not just to conventional poetic divisions (such as books) but also to meter, because the basis of the intertextual density display is a grid whose width is determined by the meter of the piece.
 As many works are polymetric, the meter is assigned to the work segment, which can represent anything from an entire work (in the case of, e.g., an epyllion) to a single poem within a multi-book work (e.g., one of Statius&rsquo;s *Silvae*) or a passage of a drama (e.g., a section of a choral passage in a Senecan tragedy).
 A `word instance` is placed within a `work segment` by line number and by location within the line, based not on word order or syllable count but on metrical *sedes* (placement).
 (This decision was made both to accommodate textual variation and to enable the placement of words within the grid.)
 The placement is defined by the word&rsquo;s beginning and ending `meter position length` objects, which in turn specify the maximum number of beats that can be assigned to a given metrical position (as well as specifying which line of a stanza the position belongs to, for stichic meters): these ultimately govern the appearance of the word in the grid, but they also offer the future possibility of comparing the metrical placement of intertexts.
 (I am not going into detail here on some decisions regarding the calculation of metrical &ldquo;length&rdquo; or the properties of database objects because I hope to publish some of that information in due course; however, it will ultimately be available in some form.)

 While the project overall is strictly concerned with Latin poetry, Greek texts also need to be included within the database due to Latin poetry&rsquo;s clear intertextual engagement with them.
-Accordingly, each author has a language property that specifies them as a Greek or Latin author.
+Accordingly, each author has a language property that specifies them as either a Greek or Latin author.
 While this does not allow for the possibility of bilingual authors, our surviving texts do not really compass this scenario, or do so insufficiently to justify putting the language label with works instead of authors. ([The Late Antique poet Claudian is one such counterexample](https://antigonejournal.com/2024/12/claudians-gigantomachia/), but he is so late that his works are unlikely to serve as the *source* of any intertexts in the database; and this is the only situation in which a Greek text can enter the database.)

+Finally, each `word-level intertext` records at least one scholarly source (sometimes the original publication proposing the intertext, and sometimes a commentary), which are collectively stored in a `publication` table.
+This information is not currently displayed in any fashion, but it will eventually be available.

 ### Data Pipeline